Skip to content

 Jurf Rida Reserved Area

-Set within the scenic Asir region, the Jurf Rida Reserved Area reveals a completely different side of Saudi Arabia’s landscape.
+Set within the scenic Asir region, the Jurf Rida Reserved Area reveals a completely different side of Saudi’s landscape.
 Instead of dunes, you’ll find rugged peaks, green forests, and valleys alive with biodiversity.
 The reserve protects rare plants and wildlife, and traces of ancient history can still be found among its cliffs.
-For visitors, it’s an inspiring place to hike through forest trails, spot wildlife, and take in sweeping views that reveal just how diverse the Kingdom’s natural beauty really is.
+For visitors, it’s an inspiring place to hike through forest trails, spot wildlife, and take in sweeping views that reveal just how diverse Saudi’s natural beauty really is.

 Edge of the World